-Participants are presented with a series of prompts and write for a set time (usually fifteen or twenty minutes, sometimes shorter or longer.)
-A prompt might be a provocative set of words, a piece of music, a photograph, an object, or some other surprise.
+During a Writers’ Room workshop, participants are presented with a series of prompts and write for a set time – usually fifteen or twenty minutes, sometimes shorter or longer.
+A prompt might be a provocative set of words, an image, a piece of music, a photograph, an object, a scent, or some other surprise.
 Prompts are viewed as invitations or places to begin.
-Writers are empowered to use or ignore the prompt as they choose and go where the writing takes them.
-Each writer is then invited to read their work aloud to the group.
-Since this writing is brand new, it is not ready for a full critique.
-Instead, we offer each writer feedback on what is strong and memorable in their writing.
-Hearing specific feedback allows each writer to build on their strengths.
+We are empowered to use or ignore the prompt as we choose and go where the writing takes us.